Wayne Rooney believes Ryan Giggs has "all the credentials" to become Manchester United's next permanent manager.

-Following David Moyes' sacking on Tuesday, the 40-year-old has been placed in temporary charge at Old Trafford until the end of the season and guided United a commanding 4-0 victory over Norwich City on Saturday.
+Following David Moyes' sacking on Tuesday, the 40-year-old has been placed in temporary charge at Old Trafford until the end of the season, and he guided United to a commanding 4-0 victory over Norwich City on Saturday.

 "I've played with him for the last 10 years but we all know Giggs is a really experienced player and has been part of the coaching staff for the last season.

 "He's built to be a manager.
 Us as a team, we can see that.
 We can see by the way he's handled himself since he's took over.
 It was fantastic to get out there and get the win for him.

 "I think Giggsy's got all the credentials to be the next boss but that's down to the board, that's down to Giggsy.
 Who knows?"

 Rooney opened the scoring against Norwich from the penalty spot after 41 minutes and doubled United's lead shortly after the break.
 Juan Mata, who started on the bench, also struck twice and the Spaniard is happy to be working under Giggs.